 Take care of yourself

-Managing a redundancy process is an extremely stressful task and you may experience a range of feelings such as concern, pity, relief, loss and anger before, during and after the retrenchments.
+Managing a redundancy process is an extremely stressful task and you may experience a range of feelings such as concern, pity, relief, loss and anger before, during and after this difficult time.
 It is important to be aware of this pressure and to be resilient.
 Don’t be afraid to ask your employer for support.
 Give yourself enough time to unwind and recuperate after the event.

 De-briefing with another manager can also be helpful, to talk through the process, discuss your feelings and reflect on how it was managed.

-Making people redundant is tough, especially when the information you’re communicating can have a devastating impact on someone.
+When you tell people their role is redundant, it’s tough.
+It is especially hard when the information you’re communicating can have a devastating impact on someone.

 - Approach the notification meeting with a clear strategy.